 PFXF Iron Condor Strategy

-PFXF (VanEck Preferred Securities ex Financials ETF), in the Financial Services sector, (Asset Management industry), listed on AMEX.
+PFXF (VanEck Preferred Securities ex Financials ETF), in the Financial Services sector, (Asset Management - Bonds industry), listed on AMEX.

-The VanEck Preferred Securities ex Financials ETF (PFXF) seeks to replicate as closely as possible, before fees and expenses, the price and yield performance of the ICE Exchange-Listed Fixed & Adjustable Rate Non-Financial Preferred Securities Index (PFAN4PM), which is intended to track the overall performance of U.S. exchange-listed hybrid debt, preferred stock and convertible preferred stock issued by non-financial corporations.
+The VanEck Preferred Securities ex Financials ETF (PFXF) strives to closely match the price and total return, prior to expenses, of the ICE Exchange-Listed Fixed & Adjustable Rate Non-Financial Preferred Securities Index (PFAN4PM).
+This underlying index is structured to capture the overall performance of U.S. exchange-listed hybrid debt, preferred equities, and convertible preferred equities issued by non-financial entities.

-PFXF (VanEck Preferred Securities ex Financials ETF) trades in the Financial Services sector, specifically Asset Management, with a market capitalization of approximately $2.31B, a beta of 0.95 versus the broader market, a 52-week range of 16.61-18.95, average daily share volume of 830K, a public-listing history dating back to 2012.
+PFXF (VanEck Preferred Securities ex Financials ETF) trades in the Financial Services sector, specifically Asset Management - Bonds, with a market capitalization of approximately $2.71B, a beta of 0.97 versus the broader market, a 52-week range of 17.03-19.07, average daily share volume of 896K, a public-listing history dating back to 2012.
 These structural characteristics shape how PFXF etf options price implied volatility around earnings windows, capital events, and macro-driven sector rotations.

 What is a iron condor on PFXF?